feihong/mitmproxy-quickstart/README.md

 # Feihong's mitmproxy quickstart

 A relatively simple project to scrape part of a website using mitmproxy (specifically the mitmdump CLI tool).
 You would not normally need to resort to a proxy to do scraping, but if you want to handle streaming media then it is essential to capture all responses so you can combine media files together after running mitmdump.
 Also, I find that having all request and response data available in one place really speeds up the process of writing the scraping logic.
+Of course, the downside of this approach is that you end up downloading a ton of data that you don't need.

 ## Prerequisites